-The top four qualify for the Divisional Finals.
+The top four participants advance to the Divisional Finals.
 They are: